-I have been suffering from the Restless Leg Syndrome since years, and this research helped me find a solution: reducing salt intake.
-Most Indian diet is heavy on salts, sugar and fried oil.
-Reducing my salt intake helped me control my Restless Leg Syndrome and I was surprised with the fast results.
-Intermittent fasting had its own learning curve, and it was a bit hard initially, but I was able to hit a gap of 12 hours between dinner and breakfast.
+I have been suffering from the Restless Leg Syndrome for years, and all the research on food control helped me find a solution: reducing salt intake.
+Most Indian diet is heavy on salts, sugar, and fried oil.
+Reducing my salt intake helped me control my Restless Leg Syndrome, and I was surprised by the fast results.
+Intermittent fasting had its own learning curve, and it was a bit hard initially.
+Still, I hit a gap of 12 hours between dinner and breakfast.